Waldron Mercy Academy: Margie Winters controversy

 In 2015, the Academy came under public scrutiny for firing of a teacher who is in a same-sex marriage because the school board of directors and the Sisters of Mercy decided that its Catholic identity would be in jeopardy.

 Margie Winters, the school's director of religious education, was dismissed from the Academy after a parent reported her directly to the Archdiocese of Philadelphia for marrying her female partner in a civil marriage ceremony in 2007.
 Winters had informed school administrators when she was hired, and was told to not discuss the matter in school, which she says she abided by.
 A parent subsequently reported the fact that she had married directly to the Archdiocese of Philadelphia.
 In response, the principal asked her to resign.
 Winters declined to do so, and the school decided not to renew her contract.
 Many teachers and parents in the school community disagreed with the decision and voiced their support for the teacher, with several expressing anger and concern.
 Principal Nell Stetser said that "many of us accept life choices that contradict current Church teachings, but to continue as a Catholic school, Waldron Mercy must comply with those teachings."
 But she called urgently for "an open and honest discussion about this and other divisive issues at the intersection of our society and our Church."
 The Huffington Post said that the Archbishop of Philadelphia Charles Chaput had ignored such a call.
 Instead, Chaput had praised the "character and common sense [of school administrators] at a moment when both seem to be uncommon."

 In September 2015 Winters was invited to a reception held at the White House with President Barack Obama to welcome Pope Francis on his visit to the U.S.

-Awards
+Awards & accreditations

-In 2016, a team of three boys in fourth grade won the Toshiba ExploraVision competition's region 2 competition besting hundreds of teams and schools along the east coast.
-In 2015, a team of three third grade girls won the national competition besting all teams in the K-3 grade level.
+In 2016 a team of three boys in fourth grade won the Toshiba ExploraVision competition's region 2 competition.
+In 2015 a team of three third grade girls won the national competition.
 Waldron has participated in the Toshiba ExploraVision competition for 12 years, winning multiple honors including national, regional, and honorable mentions for the last four years.

 In 2001 and 2009, Waldron Mercy Academy was named a Blue Ribbon School by the U.S. Department of Education.
 This is the highest honor bestowed on a US school.